ViktorBash/ViktorBash/README.md

 ## About Me
 - 🖥️ I love to program, whether it be web development, machine learning, data structures/algorithms, or other stuff!
-- 💻 Here is my [portfolio website][website], showcasing off some of my projects
+- 💻 Here is my [portfolio website][website], showcasing some of my projects
 - 📚 I am a junior in high school in the NJ/NYC metro area
 - 🌱 2021 Goal: Learn & Make More